Force over Distance: Chapter 39

 “Pass?”
 Young repeated, his voice dangerous.
 “You don’t get to pass.
 Not on this one.
 Answer Chloe’s question.
 What happens, hypothetically, if one were to fly into the advancing phase wave?”

-Across their link, the AI began to tighten down.
+Across the link, the AI began to tighten down.

 Young had no choice but to match it, even if just to preserve what he could of the guy’s mind.
 That, and—

-This was the closest he’d been to any kind of answer.
+This was the closest he’d come to any kind of answer.
 He wasn’t about to let it go.

 He couldn’t, in good conscience, let it go.